The adoption process for birth parents

 When the child to be adopted is 12 years old or older, and can understand what adoption is and what consenting to adoption means, they can consent to their own adoption.
 In such cases, you would not be asked to consent.

-When all the required consents have been given, the Secretary of FACS becomes your child's legal guardian.
+When all the required consents have been given, the Secretary of DCJ becomes your child's legal guardian.